-Installing SQL Server 2008 on virtual machines
+Installing SQL Server 2008 on the VM

 - 1. Insert the DVD into the physical DVD drive. - 2.
-Click Run SETUP.EXE on the AutoPlay menu. - 3.
-If the application prompts you to install the .NET Framework, click OK. - 4.
-Select the Accept radio button, and click Install. - 5.
-When the installation finishes, click Exit. - 6.
-If the application prompts you, click OK to install a hotfix for Windows (KB942288). - 7.
-Click Restart now to restart the server upon completion. - 8.
-After rebooting, log into the server.

-- 9. Click Start, and click Computer. - 10.
-Double-click the CD/DVD drive. - 11.
-Click Installation. - 12.
-Click New SQL Server stand-alone installation. - 13.
-On the Setup support rules screen, click OK. - 14.
+Right-click the VM, and choose Power, Power On. - 3.
+Right-click the VM. and choose Open Console. - 4.
+Click the Connect CD/DVD button.
+Choose CD/DVD Drive 1, Connect to host device... - 5.
+Click Run SETUP.EXE on the AutoPlay menu. - 6.
+If the application prompts you to install the .NET Framework, click OK. - 7.
+Select the Accept radio button, and click Install. - 8.
+When the installation finishes, click Exit. - 9.
+If the application prompts you, click OK to install a hotfix for Windows (KB942288). - 10.
+Click Restart now to restart the server upon completion. - 11.
+After rebooting, log into the server. - 12.
+Click Start, and click Computer. - 13.
+Double-click the CD/DVD drive. - 14.
+Click Installation. - 15.
+Click New SQL Server stand-alone installation. - 16.
+On the Setup support rules screen, click OK. - 17.
 Specify the Enterprise Evaluation free edition.
-Click Next. - 15.
+Click Next. - 18.
 Click the checkbox to accept the license terms.
-Click Next. - 16.
-Click Install to install the setup support files. - 17.
+Click Next. - 19.
+Click Install to install the setup support files. - 20.
 You may see a Windows Firewall warning.
-For now, ignore this, and click Next. - On the Feature Selection screen, select Database Engine Services, Full-Text Search, Client Tools Connectivity, Client Tools Backward Compatibility, Management Tools -Basic, and Management Tools - Complete.
-Click Next. - 19.
-On the Instance configuration screen, leave the default selection of default instance, and click Next. - 20.
-On the Disk space requirements screen, click Next. - 21.
+For now, ignore this, and click Next. - 21.
+On the Feature Selection screen, select Database Engine Services, Full-Text Search, Client Tools Connectivity, Client Tools Backward Compatibility, Management Tools -Basic, and Management Tools Complete.
+Click Next.

+- 22. On the Instance configuration screen, leave the default selection of default instance, and click Next. - 23.
+On the Disk space requirements screen, click Next. - 24.
 On the Server configuration screen, choose NT AUTHORITY\SYSTEM for SQL Server Agent, and choose NT AUTHORITY\SYSTEM for SQL Server Database Engine.
-Click Next. - 22.
-On the Database Engine Configuration screen, select Mixed Mode. - 23.
-Enter a password for the system administrator account. - 24.
+Click Next. - 25.
+On the Database Engine Configuration screen, select Mixed Mode. - 26.
+Enter a password for the system administrator account. - 27.
 Click Add Current user.
-This may take several seconds. - 25.
-Click Next. - 26.
-On the Error and usage-reporting screen, click Next. - 27.
-On the Installation rules screen, click Next. - 28.
-On the Ready to Install screen, click Next. - 29.
-After installation completes, click Start, All Programs, Microsoft SQL Server 2008, Configuration Tools, SQL Server Configuration Manager. - 30.
-Expand the Network Configuration node, and select the relevant instance. - 31.
-In the right pane, right-click TCP/IP, and choose Enable. - 32.
-In the left pane, click SQL Server Services. - 33.
-In the right pane, right-click the relevant instance, and select Restart. - 34.
-Repeat steps 9 through 33 for the second, third, and fourth SQL Server instances (on each instance install, choose Database Engine Services and Full-Text Search on the feature selection screen, and choose named instance on the instance configuration screen). - 35.
-After all installations complete, open SQL Server Configuration Manager, right-click the SQL Browser service, change the startup type to Automatic, and start the SQL Browser service. - 36.
-Click Start, Administrative Tools, and Local Security Policy. - 37.
-Double-click Perform Volume Maintenance Tasks, and add the System account. - 38.
-Double-click Lock Pages in Memory, and add the System account. - 39.
-Click Start, All Programs, Microsoft SQL Server 2008, and SQL Server Management Studio. - 40.
-In the Object Explorer pane, choose Connect→Database Engine.
-Choose the default instance. - 41.
-Right-click the instance, and choose properties. - 42.
-Click Processors, and check the Boost SQL Server Priority checkbox.
-Click OK. - 43.
-Create a SQL Server login for the ds2user (see the DVD Store setup section below for the specific script to use). - 44.
-Repeat steps 39 through 43 on the additional SQL Server instances. - 45.
+This may take several seconds. - 28.
+Click Next. - 29.
+On the Error and usage-reporting screen, click Next. - 30.
+On the Installation rules screen, click Next. - 31.
+On the Ready to Install screen, click Next. - 32.
+After installation completes, click Start, All Programs, Microsoft SQL Server 2008, Configuration Tools, SQL Server Configuration Manager. - 33.
+Expand the Network Configuration node, and select the relevant instance. - 34.
+In the right pane, right-click TCP/IP, and choose Enable. - 35.
+In the left pane, click SQL Server Services. - 36.
+In the right pane, right-click the SQL Server service, and select Restart. - 37.
+Click Start, Administrative Tools, and Local Security Policy. - 38.
+Double-click Perform Volume Maintenance Tasks, and add the System account. - 39.
+Double-click Lock Pages in Memory, and add the System account. - 40.
+Create a SQL Server login for the ds2user (see the DVD Store setup section below for the specific script to use). - 41.
 Place the DVD Store backup file you prepared in the default location for SQL Server: C:\Program Files\Microsoft SQL Server\MSSQL10.MSSQLSERVER\MSSQL\Backup.